Ecommerce packaging: everything you need to know

 Choosing postal packaging for your ecommerce company

-If you’re just starting your ecommerce business, it’s a good idea to go with a ready-made packaging solution.
-Once your business is already up and running, you will want to invest more into things that will build your brand in the long-term, such as customised ecommerce packaging or delightful little surprises.
+If you’re just starting your ecommerce business, it’s a good idea to go with a ready-made packaging solution (big thumbs up if this is a sustainable option).
+Once your business is up and running, you will want to invest more into things that will build your brand in the long term, such as customised ecommerce packaging or delightful little surprises.

 “I actually think retailers should steer away from generic postal packaging and invest in custom packaging as a marketing asset.
 Your packaging is such a powerful opportunity to say so much about your business.